 How To Withdraw Money From A 401(k) After Retirement

-As you approach retirement, it’s important to think about how you will generate income in retirement.
+As you approach retirement, it’s essential to consider how you will generate income.
 Social Security will provide some income, but it won’t be enough for many people to cover all expenses.
-One option to consider is rolling over your 401(k) into an IRA annuity with a guaranteed lifetime withdrawal benefit.
+One option to consider is rolling your 401(k) into an IRA annuity with a guaranteed lifetime withdrawal benefit.
 This type of annuity provides a reliable income stream that can last for the rest of your life.
 The fixed payments are based on the value of your account at the time of retirement and will never decrease for as long as you live.
 With a little planning, you can ensure you have the income you need in retirement.

 Retirement Planning Resources